MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-retrieval-augmented-generation-cloud-to-local.md

 This tutorial uses the sample **Q&A on Your Data** RAG prompt flow.
 This flow contains a **lookup** node that uses the vector index lookup tool to search questions from the indexed docs.
 The index docs are stored in the workspace storage blob.

-1. On the **Connections** tab of the Azure Machine Learning studio **Prompt flow** page, [set up a connection](prompt-flow/get-started-prompt-flow.md#set-up-connection) to your Azure OpenAI resource if you don't have one.
+1. On the **Connections** tab of the Azure Machine Learning studio **Prompt flow** page, [set up a connection](prompt-flow/get-started-prompt-flow.md#set-up-connection) to your Azure OpenAI resource if you don't already have one.

 1. Select **Create** on the Azure Machine Learning studio **Prompt flow** page, and on the **Create a new flow** screen, select **Clone** on the **Q&A on Your Data** tile to clone the prompt flow.